techieBrandon/dockerfiles/README.md

 WSO2 Dockerfiles define the resources and instructions to build the Docker images with the WSO2 products and runtime configurations.
 This process uses Puppet and Hiera to configure the Docker images.

 ## Try it out
-Quick steps to build the WSO2 Product's docker image and run in your local machine

 The cloned local copy of WSO2 Dockerfiles will be reffered as DOCKERFILES_HOME.